As with Hercule Poirot, we all have our own ideas about who is the best miss Marple.

 There was a cosiness about the whole thing – if you like an Englishness – that took us back to a world that probably never really existed but we wish it had.

 Between 1984 and 1992 the BBC screened 12 Miss Marple mysteries starring Joan Hickson.
-If you'd like to see the opening title sequences and credits to 4:50 from Paddington just click on the play button in the middle of the video screen below.
+If you'd like to see the opening title sequences from "The Mirror Crack'd From Side to Side" just click on the play button in the middle of the video screen below.

 Before I discuss the present Miss Marple TV series, I want to talk about Margaret Rutherford’s Miss Marple.